 Ah, the haircut.
 Cousin of the dreaded nail clipping.
 If you’ve found out that your toddler hates haircuts, your mission is no longer to get Baby the perfect ‘do.
-Now, it’s to convince her that no, you have not invented this scissor-focused ritual just to torture her and yes, you will both come out of this alive.
+Now, it’s to convince him that no, you have not invented this scissor-focused ritual just to torture him and yes, you will both come out of this alive.

 Use different language